tbs-sct-adsasd/data_science_talks-presentations_science_donnees/README.md

 These files are in support of the Data Science Talks series at the Treasury Board of Canada Secretariat.
 Each folder corresponds to a talk, and contains corresponding notebooks, slides and code.
 Issues and Pull Requests welcome!

 ## Schedule

+* **Using Git Version Control**: Friday February 21<sup>st</sup>, 2020
+  - Join us for an introduction to the git version control tool
+  - 219 Laurier 5002, 1:00 PM - 2:00 PM

+### Past Presentations

+* **[Identifying Data Science Projects](identifying_ds_projects/)**: Monday January 20<sup>th</sup>, 2020
+  - In this talk, we will focus on how to: estimate the feasibility and financial value of potential projects, set up objectives and success criteria, and identify potential “dealbreaking” characteristics.
+  - 90 Elgin 2023, 1:00 PM - 2:00 PM
 * **Survey Analysis**: Monday December 16<sup>th</sup> 2019
   - Join us for an introduction to statistical survey analysis
   - 90 Elgin 2024, 11:00 AM - 12:00 PM

-### Past Presentations
 * **[PSES PowerBI - Lessons Learned](power_bi_lessons_learned/)**: Tuesday November 26<sup>th</sup> 2019
   - Last year, our team produced a PowerBI report on PSES data.
 We will be presenting lessons learned and tips to consider when developing a report for production
   - 219 Laurier 5002, 10:00 AM - 11:00 AM